isomerpages/moe-bendemeerpri/_for-parents/The Growing Years Programme for P5 & P6.md

 it can affect themselves and others.
 Students will learn about the dangers of being exposed to sexually explicit materials and reject the viewing and/or reading of pornographic materials.
-They will learn to evaluate their own responses when they encounter pornography by applying the strategy <strong>‘Stop-Think-Do’.</strong>
+They will learn to evaluate their own responses when they encounter pornography by applying the strategy&nbsp;<strong>‘Stop-Think-Do’.</strong>
 <br>
 <br>This lesson is conducted separately for boys and girls in different classrooms,
 so that the students will feel more comfortable during the discussions.</p>